mmoses1127/Bravo/README.md

 ```

 The map interface for creating rides is the feature of Bravo I am most proud of.
 First of all, to utilize Google Maps in React, I wrapped the map component in the Google Maps React Wrapper, which enables all the standard features.
-However, I needed a non-standard library, geometry, in order to fetch elevation data.
+However, I needed a non-standard library, geometry, in order to fetch decode Google's polyline data.
 Much searching and trial and error yielded the solution: it could be passed in as the value of a 'libraries' prop passed to the map wrapper.

 ### RideMap index.js